samkreter/DSA-Workshop/README.md

     az provider register -n Microsoft.ContainerService
     ```

-3. Create a Resource Group, see docs/AzureTerms.md for more information on what a resource group is.
+3. Create a Resource Group, see the Azure page in the repo wiki for more information on what a resource group is.

     ```Bash
     az group create --name <resourceGroupName> --location eastus